Get exclusive member benefits & effect social change. Join Today

-Older people frequently experience this type of swelling.
-While it usually does not pose a significant health risk, it is important to know when to see a doctor since swelling may indicate a more serious underlying health issue that needs to be treated right away.
+While swelling in the foot, leg, and ankle usually doesn’t pose a significant health risk, it’s important to know when to see a doctor.
+Swelling may sometimes indicate a more serious underlying health issue that needs to be treated right away.

 To help diagnose the cause of the swelling, your doctor may order one or more of the following tests:

-Written by: Krista O'Connell
+Written by: Krista O'Connell and Erica Cirino

-Medically reviewed by George Krucik, MD
+Medically reviewed on: Apr 14, 2016: George Krucik, MD

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.